 During the CareerFoundry program, Ally produced a job-ready portfolio to help her break into the world of UX design.
 Here are the mobile wireframes she created for her Taskly app project:

 In the end, it wasn’t just her newfound skills that helped her.
 What really proved vital to finding a job was the confidence the course instilled:

 “I was able to talk knowledgeably and confidently about the UX design process and how I would use my skills to help a company succeed.”

 Sure enough, Ally was snapped up by HubSpot, a leader in sales and marketing software.
 Opening up about what it was like to start her first job in tech, Ally explains:

 “Honestly, it was a bit nerve racking as it was my first job in a totally different industry.
-But being able to talk the talk and having exposure across the whole UX spectrum from the course helped me gain confidence quickly.
-The best things about this new career path are the fast-paced environment, the smart, driven people you work with, and the career opportunities that present themselves as you continue to hone your craft.”
+But being able to talk the talk and having exposure across the whole UX spectrum from the course helped me gain confidence quickly.”

 For Ally, moving into digital design turned out to be the right career move.
 She’s relishing the fast-paced tempo of the tech world and can’t wait to see what the future holds.

 “Design in the tech world is a fun and exciting opportunity.
 I’d be lying to say that landing the first job is easy, but once you’re in and gaining experience, the opportunity ahead is outstanding.
 After only 2 years in the industry, I just landed an amazing job as a product designer at a marketing startup that I couldn’t be more excited about.
 5 years from now, I’d love to be a product design lead, helping young designers at a growing company developing innovative software solutions.”